gh0stsrc/nvim/README.md

 # NeoVim Config

 This is a simple but useful setup for neovim, it will continue to grow overtime.
+Version 1.x.x leveraged `packer.nvim` as the package manager; however

 **Disclaimer:** This configuration and the instructions outlined, were implemented on a `Ubuntu 23.04 (Lunar Lobster)` system using a `v0.9.2` neovim app image; instructions may need to be tailored for other linux distributions or neovim versions.